Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Main Methodology

-Unfortunately, we have to deal with an infinite number of constraints indexed by $w\in\mathbb{R}^{d_x}$ in problem $\mathbf{D}_1$.
-Although the dual problem cannot lead to a direct solution, it helps to develop an optimality condition for the probabilistic predictors in the following theorem. \begin{theorem}[Optimality condition] A necessary optimality condition for the one-step DRPP $\mathbf{P}_1$ is that $\hat{p}_k$ is subject to a Gaussian distribution almost everywhere, i.e., $\exists\;\hat{\mu}_k\in\mathbb{R}^{d_x}$ and $\hat{\Sigma}_k \in S^{d_x}_{+}$ such that
+Unfortunately, we have to deal with an infinite number of constraints indexed by $x\in\mathcal{X}$ in problem $\mathbf{D}_1$.
+Although the dual problem cannot lead to a direct solution, it helps to develop an optimality condition for the probabilistic predictors in the following theorem. \begin{theorem}[Optimality condition] A necessary optimality condition for the DRPP $\mathbf{P}_0$ is that $\hat{p}_k$ is belongs to the following exponential family almost everywhere on $\mathbb{R}^{d_x}$,